maxammann/blog/content/posts/2019-12-23-t490-fingerprint-sensor.md

 You can check whether you have the reader I'm talking about by using `lsusb`.
 Make sure to have a device with the id `06cb:00bd`.

-# Installing the latest firmware
+# Installing the Latest Firmware

 You have the install the following two firmwares from LVFS:
   * [Synaptics Inc. Prometheus Fingerprint Reader](https://fwupd.org/lvfs/devices/com.synaptics.prometheus.firmware)